 Running has become not only a method of physical exercise for me; it’s become my meditation, my mental health check, my escape from chronic anxiety, and my time to center myself.
-During my runs I frequently think and work out what my next move is for whatever goals I’ve set or problems I’m facing.
+During my runs, I frequently think and work out what my next move is for whatever goals I’ve set or problems I’m facing.

 Over the years, I’ve had a lot of people come to me with questions about running.
 Many of them are people who want to start running but they don’t know what the strategies are, especially in the early stages when they’re out of shape.
 They don’t know what goals to set or what foods to eat.
-While I’m definitely not a personal trainer, many of these people now run regularly and I like to think that my advice in the very beginning helped them to get there.
-This article contains some of the different bits and pieces of information that I’ve gained through my own journey as a runner.
+They need some tips to start running from someone who’s been there.

-Get the Right Shoes
+1. Get the Right Running Shoes

 The folks that work in these stores are trained to help fit you into a pair of shoes that give you the healthiest stride and cushion during your runs.
 They will likely have you walk around the store barefoot and watch you run on a treadmill to see what angles your feet hit the ground.
 From that information, they’ll recommend shoes that are designed to work with your running style and your body.

 What Happens if You Don’t Have the Right Shoes?

-Wear Clothes Designed for Running
+2. Wear Clothes Designed for Running

-Dress for the Weather
+3. Dress for the Weather

 I’m a wimp when it comes to running in the cold so my winters are generally one of my lower activity seasons (it’s one of the few times that I’ll actually run on a treadmill).
 I do still have some sweatpants and hoodies that I’ll wear to run on some of the warmer winter days.

-Outside or Treadmill?
+4. Outside or Treadmill?

 Among runners, this single topic can cause quite the debate.
 While there are many theories touting one method as better exercise than the other, the reality for new and aspiring runners is that getting up and doing anything is good for you whether it’s outside or on a treadmill.
 There are some things to consider though when it comes to which method you use to do your runs.